Westpac Protected Equity Loan

 The individual situation of investors may differ and investors should seek independent professional tax advice on any taxation matters.

-Consider the PDS before making any decision to invest.
 This information does not take into account your personal objectives, financial situation or needs so you should consider its appropriateness having regard to these factors before acting on it.